vectorgrp/sil-kit/docs/development/build.rst

  - `Git`_
  - C++ compiler (Visual Studio 2015/2017, GCC, Clang)
  - `CMake <https://cmake.org>`_
- - `FastRTPS`_ (submodule, for the FastRTPS middleware layer)
  - `Googletest`_ (submodule)
  - `Json11`_  (submodule)

-As a user convenience, the cmake build system will attempt to download a git checkout of FastRTPS from github if it can't find the submodule.

 For generating the documentation, you will require:
  - Python3